hewliyang/dsa3101-2210-14-lta/backend/README.md

 - Check to see if cropped correctly
 - Press Enter
 - If both sides cropped correctly --> Copy the coords outputed on ur cmd

+### find_density.py
+Takes in functions from crop, utils, count to combine and find the latest density from images taken from lta

 ## Design Decisions